Isaac-mureithi/glassmorphic-login/README.md

-This repository demonstrates a responsive login interface created with HTML and CSS, showcasing my translation of UX design principles to hands-on frontend development.
-This project emphasizes the intersection of form and functionality, with a focus on creating user-friendly UI that scale beautifully across devices.
+This project is a modern, user-focused login interface that demonstrates my ability to translate UX design principles into practical frontend development.

-🎨 DESIGN HIGHLIGHTS:
+🎨 DESIGN GOALS:
-- Minimalistic UI: Focuses on clarity and functionality.
+- Minimalistic UI - focused on clarity and functionality.
-- Glassmorphism: Uses transparency and blur effects to elevate visual design.
+- Glassmorphism - use of transparency and blur effects to elevate visual design.
-- Custom Styling: Dynamic input fields with hover and focus states enhance interaction.
+- Custom Styling - dynamic input fields with hover and focus states to enhance interaction.

 🛠️ BUILT WITH:
-├── 📄 HTML for semantic and structured content.
+- 📄 HTML for semantic and structured content.
-├── 📄 CSS for layout, effects, and responsive design.
+- 📄 CSS for layout, effects, and responsive design.
-├── 🖼️ Boxicons: Lightweight icons for an aesthetic touch.
+- 🖼️ Boxicons: Lightweight icons for an aesthetic touch.
-└── 📄 Background image.
+- 📄 Background image.